QED as a many-body theory of worldlines: II. All-order S-matrix formalism: Introduction

 \begingroup \endgroup

-\section{Introduction.}
+\section{Introduction}

 In our previous paper \cite{Feal:2022iyn} (henceforth Paper I), we employed a powerful worldline formalism ~\cite{Edwards:2019eby,Strassler:1992zr,Schubert:2001he} to reformulate QED as a first quantized many-body Lorentz covariant theory of 0+1-dimension super-pairs of spinning charged worldlines with pair-wise worldline interactions described by Lorentz forces.
 As we noted, the quest for such a first-quantized many-body framework can be traced back to the foundational papers of QED~~\cite{PhysRev.80.440,PhysRev.84.108,Schwinger:1951nm} and inspired attempts to extend such approaches to QCD~\cite{Polyakov:1980ca}.
 The semi-classical description of this worldline formalism including internal degrees of freedom also motivated what is sometimes called ``old-fashioned" string theory~\cite{Berezin:1976eg,Casalbuoni:1975bj,Brink:1976uf,Barducci:1976qu,Balachandran:1976ya,Barducci:1976xq,Ohnuki:1978jv}.
+Other early attempts in this direction include replacing conventional Wilson loop operators by exact, gauge-invariant and renormalizable worldline path integrals in a supersymmetric loop-space formulation of QED \cite{Rajeev:1985ii} and a systematic strong-coupling $\hbar$-expansions of QED and QCD with point-like particle worldline variables \cite{PhysRevD.16.2486,PhysRevD.16.2476}.

-In Paper I, we demonstrated several novel features of this reformulation of QED that are valuable for a deeper understanding of the structure of the infrared (IR) structure of the theory, and its extensions to other gauge theories and gravity.
+In Paper I, we demonstrated several novel features of this reformulation of QED that are valuable for a deeper understanding of the structure of the infrared (IR) of the theory, and its extensions to other gauge theories and gravity.
 They also hold the promise of more efficient computations with phenomenological consequences.
-Examples of these resulting in novel results include recent work by us on the role of the chiral anomaly in the proton's spin~\cite{Tarasov:2020cwl,Tarasov:2021yll} and in a covariant wordline formulation of chiral kinetic theory~\cite{Mueller:2017arw,Mueller:2017lzw} relevant for heavy-ion collisions and in astrophysical contexts.
+Examples of these novel results include recent work by us on the role of the chiral anomaly in the proton's spin~\cite{Tarasov:2020cwl,Tarasov:2021yll} and in a covariant wordline formulation of chiral kinetic theory~\cite{Mueller:2017arw,Mueller:2017lzw} relevant for heavy-ion collisions and in astrophysical contexts.

 A significant result in Paper I suggestive of the power of this formalism was the reformulation of perturbation theory in QED to all-loop order.
 In particular, we showed that multi-loop vacuum-vacuum amplitudes, to all orders in perturbation theory, can be expressed compactly as nth-rank polarization tensors of worldline currents.
 As a limiting case of these results~\cite{Strassler:1992zr}, one recovers the Bern-Kosower expression for the one-loop polarization tensor with arbitrary numbers of external photon legs~\cite{Bern:1991aq}.
 An explicit mapping of the polarization tensor to the language of Feynman diagrams is given in \cite{Tarasov:2019rfp}.
 For the one-loop case, these techniques can be extended to QCD to compute multi-leg one-loop amplitudes~\cite{Kosower:1987ic,Bern:1990cu,Bern:1991aq}; a recent review of the state-of-the art going beyond one-loop can be found in \cite{Kosower:2022iju}.